I was smoking in Gertrude Street this morning, as I ran for a tram. I’d just lit it when the tram appeared over the rise, of course it did.

 How did we suddenly get the poor street people?

-Is this phenomenon built into conservative politicians tax policy?
+Is this phenomenon built into conservative politician’s tax policy?
 I wouldn't be surprised.

 When will she be here?
+Manny asked.

 She didn’t say.
 Kiss me.
+I pulled my shirt off.

 How long will she be?
+I undid my jeans.

 I don’t know, she didn’t say where she was.
 Come here.
+I pulled his tshirt over his head.

 Is she coming here, or meeting you at the café?

 She didn’t say.
 Give me your cock!
-She just said she was on her way.

-So if I guessed that you were otherwise engaged, said Kym with a smile, as I sat before her half an hour later.
+So, if I guessed that you were otherwise engaged, said Kym with a smile, as I sat before her half an hour later.

 Big smile.